In this dialog:

-In this field, specify the location of the Node.js executable file.
-In most cases, CLion detects the Node.js executable and fills in the field automatically.
+In this field, specify the location of the Node.js interpeter to use.
+In most cases, CLion detects it and fills in the field automatically.

-From this drop-down list, choose the version of the compiler to use (CLion displays the currently chosen version):
+From this drop-down list, choose the version of the TypeScript to use (CLion displays the currently chosen version):

 Select this checkbox to get native support from the TypeScript Language Service according to the up-to-date specifications.
 As a result:

 |Angular Language Service||CLion supports integration with the Angular language service developed by the Angular team to improve code analysis and completion for Angular-TypeScript projects.
 Note that the Angular language service works only with the projects that use Angular 2.3.1 or higher and TypeScript version compatible with it.
-The Angular language service is activated by default so CLion starts it automatically together with the TypeScript service and shows all the errors and warnings in your TypeScript and HTML files both in the editor and in the TypeScript Compiler Tool Window.
-However if you still need to activate the service, select the Angular Language Service checkbox.
+The Angular language service is activated by default so CLion starts it automatically together with the TypeScript service and shows all the errors and warnings in your TypeScript and HTML files both in the editor and in the TypeScript Tool Window.
+By default the checkbox is selected.|

 |Recompile on changes|| |

-|Compile scope|| From this drop-down list, choose the scope to apply the compiler in.
+|Compile scope|| From this drop-down list, choose the scope in which compiler will work when you click Compile and choose Compile All in the TypeScript Tool Window.
 The available options are: |